Origin of degenerate bound states in the continuum in a grating waveguide: Parity symmetry breaking due to mode crossing: Conclusions

-The BIC shows a very sharp (compared to that in a conventional optical cavity) increase in the Q factor that ideally tends to infinity in a vicinity of the mode-crossing, i.e. critical, frequency, Fig.~\ref{Fig:Q(L)}.
+The BIC shows a very sharp (compared to that in a conventional optical cavity) increase in the Q factor that ideally tends to infinity in a vicinity of the mode-crossing frequency, Fig.~\ref{Fig:Q}.
 However, such an ideal behavior implies a 1D or 2D infinite size of the photonic structure that should be reminiscent of an infinite diffraction lattice discretizing the radiation continuum $\omega = ck/\sqrt{\varepsilon^{\pm}}$ into the diffraction orders (spatial Fourier harmonics).
-The point is a rigorous theorem \cite{Colton1998} that forbids appearance of a BIC in a finite-size dielectric structure.
-In reality, the Q factor is saturated at some maximum value that is determined by finite-size effects, structural disorder, fabrication imperfections, defects, impurities and losses in the waveguide materials, roughness of the layers' surfaces, and similar scattering and dissipation effects.
+There is a rigorous theorem \cite{Colton1998} that forbids appearance of a BIC in a finite-size dielectric structure.
+In reality, the Q factor is saturated at some maximum value that is determined by finite-size effects, nonzero in-plane wavenumber, structural disorder, fabrication imperfections, defects, impurities and losses in the waveguide materials, roughness of the layers' surfaces, and similar scattering and dissipation effects.
 They say that the ideal BIC actually manifests itself as {\it a quasi-BIC} due to the above factors \cite{Hsu-Nature2016,Kildishev2021,Rybin2017,Sadrieva2017,Yang2014}.